 November 2008 - The Mars Phoenix Lander ceases communications after completing its mission.
-Originally expected to last 90 Martian solar days, the lander performs science for 149 of its 152 solar day lifetime.
+Originally expected to last 90 Martian solar days, the lander performs scientific investigations for 149 days of its 152-solar-day lifetime.

 March 22, 2010 - Last communication is heard from Spirit.
 The project continues to monitor for further communication.
 Opportunity is still operational.

 September 10, 2010 - Scientists release data from the Mars Phoenix Lander suggesting that water has been weathering Mars' surface throughout history.
 Data also suggests that Mars' carbon dioxide atmosphere has been replenished by geologically recent volcanic eruptions providing evidence for what could be ongoing activity.

 April 6, 2011 - The rover nicknamed Curiosity is unveiled.
 It is far larger than Spirit and Opportunity, weighing approximately 2,000 pounds (900 kilograms) and about the size of a Mini Cooper car.

 May 25, 2011 - NASA scientists end attempts to regain contact with Spirit.

 November 26, 2011 - The Curiosity rover launches from Cape Canaveral at 10:02 a.m., aboard an Atlas V rocket bound for Mars.
 The journey is scheduled to last approximately 8.5 months.